gonza593/STT465/HW5.md

 | M    |  B | 55 |
 | M    |  B | 65 |

-3. Collect samples for th emodel of questions 1 adn 2 using `V=.1`, `V=.01' and `V=.001`.
+3. Collect samples for the model of questions 1 adn 2 using `V=.4`, `V=.2`, `V=.05` and `V=.001`.

 3.1.
-For each of the three runs report: (i) the average acceptance rate and (ii) an auto-correlation plot for the effect of age.
+Report the average acceptance rate and the lag-100 correlation and effective number of samples for the effect of age.

-3.2.
-Estimate effective sample size for the effect of age for each of the three runs

 3.3.
 What value of V would you recommend?
 Why?